weekplan/www/_posts/2018-10-29-ways-to-improve-company-culture.md

 ![](/assets/images/uploads/company-culture-2.png)

-Now, how do you enjoy going to work every day?
+How do you enjoy going to work every day?
 In recent years, company culture has been considered an important factor for employees.
-It has somewhat become a trend.

 Employees with good working environment tend to enjoy what they do.

 Company culture has been a magnet for more brilliant and talented employees who would love a more relaxing work atmosphere, people who you surely need for your company, it attracts them and makes them stay.

 In exchange, those brilliant employees tend to perform much better because of the atmosphere and freedom provided with a good company culture.